 Featured Projects

-My featured projects explore critical aspects of urban sustainability, water scarcity along the Colorado River basin, land use management in the west, and legislative research, analysis, and advocacy.
-They include in depth analysis of federal and state environment policies, infrastructure strategies, with a focus on innovative solutions and equity driven outcomes.
+My featured projects explore critical aspects of urban sustainability, water scarcity along the Colorado River basin, bee sustainability, and legislative research, analysis, and advocacy.
+They include in-depth analyses of federal and state environmental policies and infrastructure strategies, with a focus on innovative solutions and equity-driven outcomes.
 Deliverables are available upon request.

 Project Samples